Bella Hadid’s Run-In With Ex The Weeknd Wasn’t As Easy As It Looked

 Despite this, though, 2016 was in some ways a disappointing year for the up-and-coming model who not only split with Abel Tesfaye, the Canadian rapper who goes by the stage name The Weeknd, but was also prevented from participating in the equestrian event at the 2016 Rio Olympics due to her health issues.

-Bella Hadid has been battling chronic Lyme disease since she was fifteen-years-old, and could not participate in the Olympics due to the sometimes crippling side-effects of the disease, including severe joint pain.
+Bella Hadid has been battling chronic Lyme disease since she was 15 years old, and could not participate in the Olympics due to the sometimes crippling side-effects of the disease, including severe joint pain.

 Hadid revealed to Teen Vogue magazine that her disease has been so debilitating that, after her Olympic dreams had been shattered, she made the painstaking decision to sell her favorite horse.